djipco/surface-scanmeister/README.md

 python -m venv env
 source env/bin/activate
 pip install adafruit-circuitpython-vl6180x
+pip install python-osc
 ```
+We also install python-osc to send the values to our target environment

 To get out of the virtual Python environment, simply call `deactivate`.